zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/topology/topology.md

 Users can select a template, override topologies, change any attributes, if needed, and provision PeopleSoft environments on demand.
 Users are allowed to perform actions on a running environment, such as stop, view details, create new template from it, and so on.

 ### Objectives
+In this lab you will:
-Creating a topology for a template to automatically provision a PeopleSoft environment.
-You will give it a name, description, OS, shape type, and environment type.
+* Create a topolgy for a template to automatically provision a PeopleSoft environment
+* Give it required attributes including name, description, OS, shape type, and environment type

 ### Prerequisites
 - Access to the Cloud Manager console.

-## **STEP 1**: Define topology
+## **STEP 1**: Defining a Topology

 1. Navigate to **Dashboard** > **Topology** > **PUM Fulltier** topology.
 This topology will be used to create a new environment.